-It takes 7-10 business days to get approved for Chase Sapphire Preferred, when an applicant does not receive instant approval.
-Once approved, applicants should receive their new Sapphire Preferred card in the mail in about one or two weeks.
-To get 72-hour expedited shipping, call Chase customer service at 1 (800) 432-3117.
+Once approved, applicants should receive their new Chase Sapphire Preferred card in the mail in about one or two weeks.
+To get 72-hour expedited shipping, call Chase customer service at (800) 432-3117.
 The service is free but only available upon request.

-You need a 700+ credit score for Chase Sapphire Preferred approval.
-That means applicants generally need at least a “good” credit score to qualify for the Chase Sapphire Preferred® Card, though it’s possible to get approved with a lower score and a higher score may increase the odds.
+The Chase Sapphire Preferred Card credit score requirement is 700 or higher.
+That means applicants generally need at least a “good” credit score to qualify for the Chase Sapphire Preferred, though it’s possible to get approved with a lower score and a higher score may increase the odds.

 But if you’re confident that your approval odds are high, you can go ahead and get started on your Chase Sapphire Preferred application.